KPNX: Newscasts

-KTAR-TV was the Phoenix pioneer of the so-called "happy talk" news format when it reformatted its newscasts under the Action News format in late 1973, with longtime anchor Ray Thompson paired alongside Bob Hughes, weatherman Dewey Hopper (last with Air America Radio affiliate KPHX and a longtime weather forecaster in Sacramento) and sportscaster Ted Brown.
+KTAR-TV was the Phoenix pioneer of the so-called "happy talk" news format when it reformatted its newscasts under the Action News format in late 1973, with longtime anchor Ray Thompson paired alongside Bob Hughes, weatherman Dewey Hopper, and sportscaster Ted Brown.
 By 1980, the station had moved into a solid second-place position behind KOOL-TV.
 The "Action News" moniker was dropped in 1986.
 KTVK's rise in the late 1980s and early 1990s led to a more competitive environment.

 In 1994, KPNX was the only station unaffected by a major realignment of network affiliations in the Phoenix market.
 This status and the strength of NBC in the late 1990s helped to catalyze a decade of ratings success for channel 12, which put together nearly 50 consecutive ratings book wins at 10 p.m. from 1996 to 2007, even while NBC's ratings faltered toward the end of the run.
 It was the first station in the state to convert its news production to high definition in 2006.

 Channel 12 began using a helicopter in 1978; it was the market's second, and it was piloted by Jerry Foster, who was hired from KOOL-TV.
 "Sky 12" was frequently called upon for search and rescue missions, and Foster received a Harmon Trophy in 1981.
 He left KPNX in 1988 and later worked at KTVK, his career ending when he was indicted on methamphetamine charges in 1996.
-On March 1, 2009, KPNX began to share a news helicopter operated by Helicopters Inc., as part of an agreement with KPHO-TV and KTVK; the helicopter was named "News Chopper 20", as a combination of the channel numbers of the three stations (3, 5 and 12).
+On March 1, 2009, KPNX began to share a news helicopter operated by Helicopters Inc., as part of an agreement with KPHO-TV and KTVK to consolidate news helicopter operations following a mid-air collision between KTVK and KNXV-TV's helicopters; the helicopter was named "News Chopper 20", as a combination of the channel numbers of the three stations (3, 5 and 12).
 All four Phoenix television newsrooms share one helicopter as of 2021.

+On August 15, 2026, KPNX began producing 12News on CW7 Arizona to air at 9 p.m. on KAZT.

 Sports programming

 Karl Eller, who owned the company that became Combined Communications, was also one of the original founding owners of the city's first major professional sports team, the NBA's Phoenix Suns.
 Channel 12 carried Suns games from the team's 1968 inception until 1973; KPHO-TV aired the Suns for six seasons until they returned to KPNX from 1979 to 1985, when the game telecasts moved to then-independent station KNXV-TV.

 In 2017, KPNX acquired the rights to preseason games of the Arizona Cardinals and also began airing team-oriented programming, rights which moved to KPHO-TV in 2024.
-In 2025, KPNX will simulcast 10 regular-season Arizona Diamondbacks games, all on Friday nights.
+In 2025, KPNX simulcast 10 regular-season Arizona Diamondbacks games, all on Friday nights.
+The partnership was renewed for 2026, with 10 games including the home opener.